Lantau Island: Nature

 Over 50% of Lantau consists of national parks, including a large number of well-marked trails.
 The best known of these is the 70 kilometre, 12 section Lantau Trail composed of beauty of natural stone steps and the dense woodland along a 3-kilometer stretch.
 Section 11 of the Lantau Trail starts just across the Tung Chung Road, which is not far from Ngong Ping 360.
 This section of the trail will reach South Lantau Road at Pui O and hikers can appreciate the beauty of natural stone steps and the dense woodland along the 3 km journey.
 The national parks feature campsites and youth hostels.
 Lantau's longest beach is Cheung Sha and one of its most famous hikes is to Sunset Peak (Tai Tung Shan 大東山), the third highest peak in Hong Kong.

 Flora and fauna

 Chinese white dolphins, often called pink dolphins, can be seen off the coast of Lantau.
 As of 2014, a marine park, the Southwest Lantau Marine Park, is being planned to protect them.
 In the southern parts of Lantau Island, local residents rely on local oyster fields, lemon and tangerine trees to make preserved fruits.
-There are also feral water buffalos living in Mui Wo and Pui O. The entire southern part of Lantau Island has a well-established eco-system.
+There are also feral water buffalos living in Mui Wo and Pui O. The entire southern part of Lantau Island has a well-established ecosystem.